Finding it difficult to meditate?

 Swami Vivekenanda compared the mind to a maddened monkey;

 “There was a monkey, restless by its nature, as all monkeys are.
 As if that was not enough someone made him drink freely of wine, so that he became more restless.
-Then a scorpion stung him.”
+Then a scorpion stung him…”

 Meditation is not something you can “do”.
 It is a state you experience.
 The state of your true self undisturbed by the fluctuations of the mind and the endless need to satisfy our desires.

-To help you learn to meditate, I would like to offer you this short audio, The Art of Centering.
+To help you experience meditation, I would like to offer you this short audio, The Art of Centering.
 It can be used on its own or as a beginning to our other audios or silent meditations.
 It will bring you to a state where it will be easier for you to flow into silence.